Powerworks/HL7_FHIR/README.md

  International Patient Summary impl guide - bare minimum record offering a snapshot of someones health that could follow across borders.
  Carin Alliance impl - consumer access to their health data in US Gravity project impl - examines inequalities in our healthcare system.
+ HAPI FHIR implemention - such as smile CDR

  HAPI FHIR is licensed under the Apache Software lic 2.0